veenayagam/da_salary_estimator/README.md

 # Project Overview
 * Create a tool that estimates data analyst salaries based on (MAE) to help data analysts negotiate their income when they get a job.
 * Scraped over 500 job descriptions from Glassdoor Malaysia using python and selenium
-* Engineered features from the text job description to get insight of companies put on power bi, tableau, python, sql,excel and machine_learning.
+* Engineered features from the text job description to get an insight of companies put on power bi, tableau, python, sql,excel and machine_learning.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Built a client-facing API using flask

 ## Code and Resources Used
 **Python Version:** 3.9